 - career pathways for emerging research leaders.

-As part of this bold transformation, VU plans to establish the Victoria University Academy, designed to nurture high-achieving and high-potential students with a desire to grow and make a difference.
+As part of this bold transformation, VU plans to establish the Victoria University Academy for Social Change & Leadership, designed to nurture high-achieving and high-potential students with a desire to grow and make a difference.

 All students at any level would be eligible to participate, with automatic entry for students with a record of high achievement.
 Participants will develop leadership attributes and skills through hands-on experiential learning and professional development programs.